-At Fish Hoek High School, the statutory representative body of the pupils is known as the Forum.
-The forum, consisting of representatives from each grade, assists with the management of the school and works to build the culture of learning.
-Technically, the SRC is a sub-committee of the forum.
+At Fish Hoek High School the statutory representative body of the pupils is known as the Forum.
+The Forum, consisting of representatives of each grade, assists with the management of the School and works to build the culture of learning.
+Technically, the SRC has been a sub-committee of the Forum.

 2019 Student Representative Council